nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Add a new client to _MyInsuRec_.

+Use case:
-Suppose you found a potential client, you can use this command to add their particulars into _MyInsuRec_ so that you would not forget!
+1. Suppose you found a potential client, you can use this command to add their particulars into _MyInsuRec_ so that you would not forget!

 Format: `addClient n/NAME p/PHONE_NUMBER [a/ADDRESS] [e/EMAIL] [b/BIRTHDAY] [pd/PRODUCT]`